Canning dried beans at home makes them ready to use for fast weeknight dinners. Plus, canning beans avoids the BPA-lined cans from the supermarket.

 Growing persimmons for a late fall harvest on your homestead?
 Choosing a persimmon tree will depend on a few factors and how you plan to use the persimmons you grow.
 Here’s how to decide between an American persimmon tree or a Fuyu persimmon tree.

-Planting cool season vegetables can allow you to harvest fresh produce into the winter in milder climates.
-Winter gardening often means utilizing a green house, but by planning ahead and considering the “shoulder seasons” in the garden, you can harvest these cool weather crops into the winter months.
+Planting fall vegetables allows you to harvest fresh produce into the winter in milder climates.
+Harvest these cool weather crops into the winter months!

 These rolled sugar cookies are easy to make.
 (You won’t even miss the store bought tube of dough!)
 Use an embossed rolling pin or dip them in chocolate to make them extra pretty.